 Making the connection between menstrual and endometriosis pain, practitioners of natural healing suggest that this combination of essential oils in a neutral carrier oil may be also effective for treating endometriosis.

-A mixture of cinnamon, clove, lavender and rose essential oils in a base of almond oil was investigated in a 2013 clinical study.
+A mixture of cinnamon, clove, lavender and rose essential oils in a base of almond oil was investigated in a study.
 This study supported aromatherapy massage for the alleviation of menstrual pain, indicating that aromatherapy has a significant effect on pain and bleeding during menstruation.

 Advocates of natural healing suggest that this mixture of essential oils in an almond oil base should also be effective in addressing the pain associated with endometriosis.
 They also believe that lavender and cinnamon oils both have an anxiety-reducing effect that can help in pain management.